Akardy/Alchemy-ETH-Bootcamp/Week 1 - Blockchain Cryptography/Week01-Notes.md

 `I HAVE NOT FINISHED THE FIRST WEEK MODULE YET, I'll update my notes soon.`

-**Credits**: I'll be referencing my informations whether now or when I update this file in future from several sources such as Wikipedia, Alchemy bootcamp, FreeCodeCamp, Mastering Ethereum, official docs and other sources.
+**Credits**: I'll be referencing my informations from several sources such as Wikipedia, Alchemy bootcamp, FreeCodeCamp, Mastering Ethereum Book, official docs and other sources.